USRSE/usrse.github.io/pages/get_involved/join.md

 ---

 Individual membership in the US-RSE Association is free.
-We will offer [organizational membership](/org-membership) for a membership fee soon.
+We offer [organizational membership](/org-membership) for a membership fee.
 Our email announcements and newsletters are sent to individual and organizational members.